Who I am, what AICAP HR is, and why this blueprint exists.

 I've sketched an org + ownership model in the blueprint deck.
 Happy to walk through it.

-This is the single biggest implementation risk and it is almost always under-designed.
-Right answer: build permission rules in from day one, so the AI can only ever see the data the user in front of it is allowed to see.
+The biggest implementation risk, and almost always under-designed.
+Right answer: permission rules built in from day one, so the AI can only see the data the user in front of it is allowed to see.
 Not bolted on later.

 The access rules AICAP HR designs, by role: